 Of these, here is my list of the top 5 best places to live off grid in the USA:

-I like Florida because the weather there is awesome year round.
+I like Florida because the weather there is awesome year-round.
 Colorado, well, one word.
 Cannabis!
-Actually there’s lots more reasons than the fact marijuana is legal there.
-Hemp is also legal and it’s a great material which can produce many hundreds of products.
+Actually there are lots more reasons than the fact marijuana is legal there.
+Hemp is also legal and it’s a great material that can produce many hundreds of products.